Biacode/presentations/rustlang/pages/overview.md

 log = "0.3"
 ```

+[Crates.io](https://crates.io/) is a centralized rust community’s packages repository.\
+Already 151,554,732 Downloads and 9,286 crates.

+In fact the amount of downloads is not exact.

+It's really easy to contribute, publish your crates to it.

 ### Documentation
 The rust documentation is really differs from your know language documentations:
 * Markdown support.